UCSB-Library-Research-Data-Services/qualdata-training/README.md

 5)  Get started with free and campus-licensed tools to manage and analyze qualitative data;
 6)  Identify data repositories and best approaches to share project deliverables.

-Although the current project example focuses on interview data, we anticipate expanding to include a variety of research designs and data types in future iterations.
-Additionally, many of the techniques and recommendations outlined can be applied to other data types, ensuring broader applicability across diverse projects.
+Although the current project example focuses on interview data, we anticipate expanding to include a variety of research designs and data types in future iterations, as well as other software applications.
+Still, many of the techniques and recommendations outlined can be applied to other data types, ensuring broader applicability across diverse projects.

 *If you have comments or feedback, please use the [issues](enter%20URL%20for%20issues) repository feature*